aliakarma/AAIRM/README.md

 ### Full paper reproduction

-Every table and figure in the paper is reproduced from the verified, published results in `experiments/results/canonical/` (the exact paper numbers, confirmed on the lab's experimental infrastructure).
+Every table and figure in the paper is reproduced from the verified, published results in `experiments/results/canonical/`.
 Run all of them:

 ```bash
 python experiments/run_all_paper.py